 The skin should be free of infection, as should the preceding breast biopsy site.
 The preparation, delivery, and monitoring of the radionuclide solution for injection must be coordinated with the nuclear medicine staff.

 General anesthesia with endotracheal intubation is preferred, as some patients will also have ALND and may be having a concurrent operation upon the breast.
 Most surgeons prefer that the anesthesiologist uses a short-acting muscle paralyzing agent for placement of the endotracheal tube such that the motor nerves can still be identified with mechanical stimulation during the ALND.

 The patient is placed in a comfortable supine position with the arm out at 90 degrees on a padded arm board (figure 1).
 This position allows easy access of the breast and axilla.
-Some prefer to wrap the arm, including the hand, in sterile drapes so that the arm can be moved upward as well as medially to facilitate the ...
+Some prefer to wrap the arm, including the hand, in sterile drapes so that the arm can be moved upward as well as ...